-SeedPods combine plant seeds with a growing media (the soil) and a time release plant food.
-All seeds germinate at different rates, but the below steps apply to all plant types that we offer.
-Most germination issues can be For plant specific information, please reference the ēdn App.
+SeedPods are made up of seeds, growing medium, and time-release plant food.
+All seeds germinate at different rates, but the below steps apply to ensuring germination in all plant types that we offer.
+For plant specific information, please reference your ēdn App.

 Germination Best Practices

 - Germination rates vary by species.
-Different plants will germinates at different rates.
-Lettuce for example is very fast at 4-5 days, but mint can take almost 20 days to germinate.
-It's important to keep this in mind when planting various types of plants in your SmallGarden!
+Different plants will germinate at different rates.
+Lettuce for example is very fast at 4-5 days, but Mint can take almost 20 days to germinate.
+It's important to keep this in mind when planting various types of plants in your SmallGarden.

 If your SeedPods have not germinated by the day indicated in your app, please review our Germination Tips.
 If you planted your own seeds, please refer to our 'Plant Your Own' Guidelines for tips for sourcing and caring for self-planted plants.